19MisterX98/SeedcrackerX/README.md

 #### Optional

-Download the latest [release](https://github.com/Earthcomputer/multiconnect/releases) of Multiconnect to connect to servers on lower MC versions
+Download the latest release of [Multiconnect](https://github.com/Earthcomputer/multiconnect/releases) or [ViaFabric](https://modrinth.com/mod/viafabric) to connect to servers on lower MC versions

 ## Database

 Since the mod is used by many people, I have decided to create a Google sheet for server seeds.
 If you enable the database option in the config gui the mod will send cracked seeds from 10+ player servers directly to the Google sheet.
+You also need a minecraft license

 [The Sheet](https://docs.google.com/spreadsheets/d/1tuQiE-0leW88em9OHbZnH-RFNhVqgoHhIt9WQbeqqWw/edit?usp=sharing)